-31 December 2022 31 December 2021
+31 December 2023 31 December 2022

 Valuation methodology £'000 £'000

-Cost and price of recent investment (calibrated and reviewed for impairment) 46,204 34,857
+Cost and price of recent investment (calibrated and reviewed for impairment) 48,957 46,204

-Revenue multiple 23,084 25,488
+Revenue multiple 29,993 23,084

-Third party valuation - discounted cash flow 8,632 8,498
+Discounted cash flow - Supported by third party valuation 8,000 8,632

-Third party valuation - earnings multiple 3,962 3,287
+Earnings multiple 6,162 2,840

-Earnings multiple 2,840 54
+Earnings multiple - Supported by third party valuation 964 3,962

-Net assets 998 809
+Net assets 959 998

-Bid price 556 1,191
+Bid price 180 556

-Discounted offer price 10 6,316
+Discounted offer price 51 10

-86,286 80,500
+95,266 86,286

-When using the cost or price of recent investment in the valuations, the Company looks to re-calibrate this price at each valuation point by reviewing progress within the investment, comparing against the initial investment thesis, assessing if there are any significant events, milestones or other background to the transaction that would indicate the value of the investment has changed and considering whether a market-based methodology (i.e. Using multiples from comparable public companies) or a discounted cashflow forecast would be more appropriate.
+When using the cost or price of recent investment in the valuations, the Company looks to re-calibrate this price at each valuation point by reviewing progress within the investment, comparing against the initial investment thesis, assessing if there are any significant events or milestones that would indicate the value of the investment has changed and considering whether a market-based methodology (i.e. using multiples from comparable public companies) or a discounted cashflow forecast would be more appropriate.
 The background to the transaction is also considered when the price of investment may not be an appropriate measure of fair value, for example, disproportionate dilution of existing investors from a new investor coming on board or the market conditions at the time of investment no longer being a true reflection of fair value.